insidemordecai/website/content/about/index.md

 replyByEmail: false
 ---

-Hi 👋 I'm a freelance Software Developer and a Computer Science graduate based in Kenya.
+Hi 👋 I'm a freelance (fancy way to say unemployed) Software Developer and a Computer Science graduate based in Kenya.

 {{< alert "comment" >}}
 Want to contact me?
 [Here's how.]({{< ref "contact/index.md" >}})